guirgouveia/Kubernetes-deployments/README.md

 This repository explores the multiple options we have available for managing Kubernetes workloads.

 It uses a simple Go application to illustrate how to deploy applications to Kubernetes in various ways.
-For more information about the application, please refer to the [Go Application](#go-application) section.
+For more information about the application, please refer to my [go-lang-microservices](github.com/guirgouveia/go-lang-microservices) repository.

 This repository makes extensive use of SOPS best-practices to manage secrets and configuration files.
 For more information about SOPS, please refer to the [SOPS documentation](https://github.com/getsops/sops).